Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Experimental Details

-In \Cref{fig:approx_gap} and \Cref{fig:approx_gap_ours}, we demonstrated the approximation gap of DPS and our method on synthetic data.
+In \Cref{fig:approx_gap}, we demonstrated the approximation gap of DPS and our method on synthetic data.
 Below, we describe the precise experimental details of our experiments.

-\textbf{Forward Operators.} We consider two operators in our experiments: a low-pass filter and a high-pass filter.
-For the low-pass filter, we create a circulant matrix $\mbA_l$ whose first row is a Gaussian blur kernel of width $\sigma$ i.e. this kernel is $e^{-\mbx^2 / (2 \sigma^2)}$ and normalized to have sum $1$.
-Multiplying $\mbA_l$ with a signal $\mbx$ corresponds to convolving $\mbx$ with the Gaussian blur kernel.
-In our experiments, we vary $\sigma$ as shown as the different lines in the figures.
+\textbf{Forward Operators.} We consider a high-pass filter operators in our experiments. a low-pass filter and a high-pass filter.
+First, we create a Gaussian blur kernel of width $\sigma$ i.e. this kernel is $e^{-\mbx^2 / (2 \sigma^2)}$ and normalized to have sum $1$.
 For the high-pass filter, we simply subtract the Gaussian blur kernel of width $\sigma$ from a Dirac kernel, which has 1 at the center and zeroes elsewhere.
+The filter is a circulant matrix constructed from this kernel.
 Importantly, the first row of the circulant matrix corresponding to this kernel is normalized to have sum zero, such that the kernel is indeed a high-pass filter.

 \textbf{Data Generation.} Next, we describe the data generation process.
 Recall from Lemma \ref{lem:wiener-khinchin} the construction of a covariance matrix $\bm{\Sigma}_f$ such that data drawn from $\mc{N}(\mbf{0}, \bm{\Sigma}_f)$ follows a power law in the frequency domain with parameters $c$ and $\beta$.
 We let $c = 1$ and $\beta = 2.5$, which is the typical range for natural image data \cite{van1996modelling}.
 We draw 10000 signals $\mbx^{(i)}$ of length 2000 from $\mc{N}(\mbf{0}, \bm{\Sigma}_f)$.
 For each signal, we generate a corresponding measurement $\mby^{(i)} = \mbA \mbx^{(i)} + \mbf{z}$, where $\mbf{z} \sim \mc{N}(\mbf{0}, \mbf{I})$, and $\mbA$ is the circulant matrix corresponding to the low-pass filter or the high-pass filter.